tlobnow/dynamics_pipeline_v2/README.md

 Paste the following and rename the last element to yours:

-    git config --global user.name "<username>"
+    git config --global user.name "<USERNAME>"
     git config --global user.email <email>@mpcdf.mpg.de
-    ssh-keygen -t rsa -b 4096 -C "<username>@raven.mpcdf.mpg.de"
+    ssh-keygen -t rsa -b 4096 -C "<USERNAME>@raven.mpcdf.mpg.de"

 Press [Enter] to skip some steps and get the ssh key.
 Then, copy the entire block of string from start to finish, including the _ssh-rsa_ and the ending name .
-Use `cat /u/<username>/.ssh/id_rsa.pub` and change **user_path** accordingly
+Use `cat /u/$USER/.ssh/id_rsa.pub` and change **user_path** accordingly

 Sign-in to GitHub, https://github.com/login